novoda/gradle-static-analysis-plugin/README.md

 [advanced usage](docs/advanced-usage.md) and to the [supported tools](docs/supported-tools.md) pages.

 ## Sample app
 There's a sample Android project available [here](https://github.com/novoda/gradle-static-analysis-plugin/tree/master/plugin).
-This sample showcases a simple setup featuring Checkstyle, FindBugs, PMD and Detekt.
+This sample showcases a simple setup featuring Checkstyle, FindBugs, PMD, Lint and Detekt.

 ## Roadmap
 The plugin is under active development and to be considered in **beta stage**.
 It is routinely used by many Novoda projects and